macaodha/batdetect2/README.md

 # Process a whole file
 results = api.process_file(AUDIO_FILE)

-# Load audio and compute spectrograms
+# Or, load audio and compute spectrograms
 audio = api.load_audio(AUDIO_FILE)
 spec = api.generate_spectrogram(audio)

-# Process the audio or the spectrogram with the model
+# And process the audio or the spectrogram with the model
 detections, features, spec = api.process_audio(audio)
 detections, features = api.process_spectrogram(spec)

-# You can integrate the detections or the extracted features
-# to your custom analysis pipeline
-# ...
+# Do something else ...
 ```

+You can integrate the detections or the extracted features to your custom analysis pipeline.

 ## Training the model on your own data
 Take a look at the steps outlined in fintuning readme [here](bat_detect/finetune/readme.md) for a description of how to train your own model.